“Lack of Candor” – Face to Face with the Target

 “Lack of Candor” – Betrayal of Trust

-We don’t want to learn that our trust has been betrayed: That the person you hired is embezzling?
-That your children are stealing money from your wallet or purse?
-It is terrible to discover that trust has been betrayed, and most of us avoid any clues to that discovery.
+We don’t want to learn that our trust has been betrayed: that the person you hired is embezzling, or that your children are stealing money from your wallet or purse.
+It is terrible to discover that trust has been betrayed, and most of us avoid any clues pointing to that discovery.

 Once trust has been betrayed can it ever be restored?
-Not everyone can.
+Not all the time.
 Even when the betrayal is forgiven, when the betrayed person doesn’t want to give up the relationship, it may be hard to completely trust again.
 That is the price of lying about serious matters – the loss of trust, which may never be restored.
 Suspicion, the opposite of trust, undermines relationships that matter, and make the suspicious person miserable.